Forward and Inverse Simulation of Pseudo-Two-Dimensional Model of Lithium-Ion Batteries Using Neural Networks: Conventional application of PINNs to the P2D model

 {\bf The solid potential} For the solid potential $\psi_n$ in the negative electrode, we utilize

 which implies that

 where we note that each $\mathrm{MLP}(\cdot;\theta)$ represents a different fully-connected neural network.

-Through this hard-constraint method, the approximate solutions by the neural networks automatically satisfy the initial conditions and Dirichlet boundary conditions without the need for imposing the initial and Dirichlet boundary conditions through soft constraints.
-However, for Neumann boundary conditions, we do not apply the hard-constraint method and instead continue using the penalty method for training.
+Through this hard-constraint method, the approximate solutions automatically satisfy the initial conditions and Dirichlet boundary conditions without soft constraints.
+However, for Neumann boundary conditions, we do not apply the hard-constraint method and instead continue using penalty methods, \jm{to be consistent with interfacial conditions which will be discussed below.}

-\subsection{Interfacial conditions}
+\subsubsection{Interfacial conditions}

 Unlike boundary or initial conditions, enforcing interfacial conditions through a hard-constraint method is not straightforward, since at least two approximate solutions from different networks are involved at one interface condition.
 Based on lessons from the additive Schwarz method, it is reasonable to expect that naively imposing interface conditions could lead to reduced information exchange and potentially slower convergence due to limited communication between the individual neural networks.